How They Came to Be

 Elizabethton High School piloted their plan for the Bartleby Program with two courses: one on community improvement, where students addressed local needs, and one on entrepreneurship, where students came up with seed money to start a student-run business.
 The Bartleby Program was such a success in fulfilling students’ desire for meaningful and purposeful learning that the district expanded it to reach all high school students.
 At EHS, you’ll now find dual enrollment partnerships with top colleges in northeastern Tennessee, 20 new project-based courses, and a state-of-the-art virtual and augmented reality lab where students can explore how industries use this technology now and in the future.

 Elizabethton High Design Features

 1.A seed for schoolwide transformation

 This innovative, interdisciplinary approach to teaching and learning may have started with just two courses, but it made a big impression.
 Adults throughout the community started seeing high school students as valuable contributors and students started seeing school as more engaging and meaningful.
 Interest in the program grew organically as students visibly evolved into poised and confident young people excelling as leaders.
-Interest led to demand and demand led to several new courses.
-These new project-based, passion-driven courses include Investigations in Science, Multicultural Service-Learning, Three-Dimensional Foundations in Art, AdVentures in Business, Engineering, Advanced Creative Writing, The Art of Arguing, and Research Institute.
-Students are also able to take dual-enrollment courses with several regional higher education partners and have an opportunity to receive scholarships from several partner universities through the Bartleby Diploma Seal.
+Interest led to demand, and demand led to several new courses.
+These new project-based, passion-driven courses include Investigations in Science, Multicultural Service-Learning, Three-Dimensional Foundations in Art, Adventures in Business, Engineering, Advanced Creative Writing, The Art of Arguing, and Research Institute.
+The school is working to integrate project based learning around competencies in all courses.
+The students are also able to take dual enrollment courses and a first of its kind dual credit course with five partner colleges at no cost.

 Teacher and Bartleby Program Co-Founder